Skip to main content

 The mental health workforce is well placed to deliver smoking cessation brief advice to consumers.
 A brief advice conversation with a consumer about smoking is fast, simple and effective.

-Quit’s 3-step brief advice model focuses on identifying people who smoke and helping them to access best practice tobacco dependence treatment: a combination of smoking cessation pharmacotherapy and multi-session behavioural intervention through Quitline.
+The 3-step brief advice model, developed by Quit, focuses on identifying people who smoke and helping them to access best practice tobacco dependence treatment: a combination of smoking cessation pharmacotherapy and multi-session behavioural intervention through Quitline.

 The brief advice model has three steps: